AayushAlokGit/DocumentationRetrievalMCPServer/docs/AppDescription.md

 ## Technical Architecture

 The solution uses:

 - **Azure OpenAI** for LLM capabilities and text embeddings
 - **Azure Cognitive Search** as the vector database for efficient information retrieval
 - **Model Context Protocol (MCP)** server architecture for VS Code integration
 - **Python** implementation for processing and indexing
+- **DocumentProcessingTracker** for idempotent file processing with signature-based tracking

 ## Key Features